 In 2013, I established an independent multidisciplinary research group at the UMCG.
 The group uses big-data approaches combined with machine learning (ML) to identify molecular, imaging, or clinicopathological patterns relevant to the pathophysiological behavior and treatment response of tumors.
 I’m known for stimulating students to acquire new skills outside of their ‘comfort zone’, to nurture the next generation of multidisciplinary researchers who can successfully bridge the gap between data science and biomedical research.
 I’m a team player who can collaborate extensively with clinicians, biologists, and data scientists in medical oncology and beyond.

-I followed the residency program in Internal Medicine / Medical Oncology and now work as a medical oncologist (staff member) at the department of Medical Oncology at the UMCG.
-In addition, I am a principal investigator at the Cancer Research Center Groningen in the research programmes: ‘Guided Treatment in Optimal Selected Cancer Patients (GUTS)’ and ‘Damage and Repair in Cancer Development and Cancer (DARE)’.
+I followed the residency program in Internal Medicine / Medical Oncology and now work as a board-certified internist and medical oncologist at the department of Medical Oncology at the UMCG, involved in care, teaching, and research.
+In addition, I am a tenure track adjunct professor in Artificial Intelligence Approaches for Precision Oncology.